 To Consider With the 30 Day Self Care Challenge

 Now, take this challenge idea and personalize it, be flexible, and fit it into your budget.
 A few items on this list make for a spectacular Mother’s Day gift to yourself too.

 Still need alternative ideas?
 Leave a comment below and I’ll help brainstorm with you! 😊

 You’ll love this self improvement challenge because you’re truly uplifting your entire life by taking better care of yourself.

 Are you doing the 30 day self-care challenge?
 I’d love to hear how you feel during and after!

 Other self care posts you’ll love…

-- 99 Life-Changing Habits to Start Now
+- 99 Life Habits List to Try Now

 - Small Ways to Break Out of Your Comfort Zone

-- The Free Weekly Checklist for Self Care
+- Free Weekly Checklist for Self Care